MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 **Managed disks** simplify disk management for Azure IaaS VMs by managing the storage accounts associated with the VM disks.
 You only have to specify the size of disk you need, and Azure Stack Hub creates and manages the disk for you.
 For more information, see [Managed Disks Overview](/azure/virtual-machines/windows/managed-disks-overview).

 **Unmanaged disks** are VHD files that are stored as page blobs in storage containers in Azure Stack storage accounts.
 The page blobs created by tenants are referred to as VM disks and are stored in containers in the storage accounts.
-We recommend you use Unmanaged Disks only for VMs that need to be compatible with third party tools which only support Azure-Unmanaged Disks.
+We recommend you use unmanaged disks only for VMs that need to be compatible with third party tools which only support Azure unmanaged disks.

 The guidance to tenants is to place each disk into a separate container to improve performance of the VM.